 Mary Davie, Assistant Commissioner, Office of Integrated Technology Services (ITS)

-Ms. Davie served as Acting Commissioner for GSA’s Federal Acquisition Service, effective August 2012 through February 2013.
-In this capacity, she set strategic direction and oversaw the delivery of more than $50 billion of products, services, and solutions designed to save taxpayer dollars while helping agencies more efficiently achieve their missions.
+Mary served as FAS Acting Commissioner from August 2012 – February 2013.
+In this capacity, she set strategic direction and oversaw the delivery of more than $50 billion of products, services and solutions designed to save taxpayer dollars while helping agencies more efficiently achieve their missions.

-During her 25-year career, Davie has held numerous leadership positions that put her at the crossroads of the IT community.
-A major contributor and supporter of the American Council for Technology, Davie served as its president from June 2011 to May 2012.
-In 2004, GSA and the Office of Federal Procurement Policy selected her to co-lead the Federal Strategic Sourcing Initiative with the Department of Treasury, where she led 23 federal agencies in developing governmentwide acquisition strategies for commonly purchased goods and services.
+During her 25-year career, Mary has held numerous leadership positions in the IT community.
+A major contributor and supporter of the American Council for Technology, Mary served as its president from June 2011 to May 2012.
+In 2004, GSA and the Office of Federal Procurement Policy selected her to co-lead the Federal Strategic Sourcing Initiative with the Department of Treasury, where she led 23 federal agencies in developing government-wide acquisition strategies for commonly purchased goods and services.

-Ms. Davie is the recipient of Federal Computer Week’s Fed 100, is a sought-after speaker in the IT acquisition community, and is frequently interviewed in the government IT market trade press.
-Ms. Davie has two Bachelor of Science degrees in business finance and business management from Virginia Tech, and a Master of Business Administration with a focus in technology management from the University of Phoenix.
+Mary has two Bachelor of Science degrees in business finance and business management from Virginia Tech, and a Master of Business Administration with a focus in technology management from University of Phoenix.